 When buying investment products or selecting an asset manager, customers (including retail investors, institutional investors and intermediaries) typically consider, among others, the historic performance of the investment products or assets under management and the responsible asset management teams and individuals.
-Consequently, if the Athora Netherlands Group, in comparison to its competitors, underperforms for a prolonged period in time in relation to its investments, for instance if the Athora Netherlands Group (including ACTIAM N.V.
-(ACTIAM), Athora Netherlands' 100% asset management subsidiary) does not provide satisfactory or appropriate investment returns, or if the Athora Netherlands Group does not sell investment products (linked to insurance products) that customers require or are deemed suitable, or where ACTIAM loses key asset management teams or individuals, existing customers may decide to liquidate, cancel, reduce, transfer or negotiate alterations to the terms of their investments, investment products and investment mandates.
+Consequently, if the Athora Netherlands Group, in comparison to its competitors, underperforms for a prolonged period in time in relation to its investments, for instance if the Athora Netherlands Group does not provide satisfactory or appropriate investment returns, or if the Athora Netherlands Group does not sell investment products (linked to insurance products) that customers require or are deemed suitable, existing customers may decide to liquidate, cancel, reduce, transfer or negotiate alterations to the terms of their investments, investment products and investment mandates.
 Furthermore, potential customers may decide not to make further investments, buy investment products or extend or grant new investment mandates.
 Consequently, prolonged investment underperformance could have a material adverse effect on the business, revenues, results, financial condition and prospects of the Athora Netherlands Group.